 The round table discussion orbited around the relation between science and society, including whether society should participate in scientific decision or what its role actually is.
 Through health examples and experiences, the speakers pictured a complex image of science.

-Imma Grau told the story of Xemio, an application created for breast cancer patients that enables the registration of side effects, additional commentaries and other information that academic studies usually do not take into account.
+Imma Grau told the story of an Xemio, an application created for breast cancer patients that enables the registration of side effects, additional commentaries and other information that academic studies usually do not take into account.
 The application aims to collect all the possible information and allows the democratisation of science by making people active in the research against cancer.